 What you should know about Estate Planning

-No one can predict the future, but planning ahead allows you to anticipate the possibilities and be prepared for each one.
-Through estate planning, you can draft an arrangement for how your wealth and assets will be managed and distributed – even after your death.
+No one can predict the future, but estate planning allows you to anticipate the possibilities and be prepared.
+Through estate planning probate, you can draft an arrangement for how your wealth and assets will be managed and distributed – even after your death.

 The two most well known estate planning documents are the Will and Trust.